coolari7/Notes2.0/express-typescript-starter/README.md

 ## Disclaimer

 This README is heavily biased per the present knowledge and preferences of the author, and is subjected to changes over time.
 Users are requested to do their own research.
-The setup is done keeping Windows in mind.
+The setup is done keeping Windows operating system in mind.

 ## Table Of Contents